 By the time students finish Year 5, many are ready for new challenges and excited to embrace a broader range of experiences.
 Moving schools helps re-engage them, opening up greater opportunities for teaching and learning.
 Our Year 6 students have specialist subject teachers for Physical and Health Education, Music, Visual Arts, Languages, Media and Food Science.
 They also have a comprehensive introduction to the use of laptops and other digital technologies.

-Year 6 is the first year of the International Baccalaureate Middle Years Programme, a framework for teaching and learning.
-The WA curriculum determines what the students learn and the MYP determines how they learn.
-In the first year of the MYP, Year 6 students begin to develop the skills and concepts needed to become independent and reflective learners, as well as creative and critical thinkers.
+The WA curriculum determines what the students learn and the Helena College Teaching and Learning Framework determines how they learn.
+Year 6 students develop the skills and concepts needed to become independent and reflective learners, as well as creative and critical thinkers.

 By Year 6, students are also ready for new faces and new places, ready to establish the new routines and friendship groups that will help them to make a success of their high school journey.